CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Cyclic Proofs

 When there is a strict inequality in the above definition, we say that \( v_i \) is a \defn{progress point}. \end{definition}

 \begin{remark}[Progress points] Part of our intention with this work is to relate rewriting induction to cyclic proofs.
-It is, therefore, not possible to build a specific relationship between derivations and progress points, as is done in e.g. Brotherston's work \cite{brotherston2006sequent}, because different rules will entail a progress point for different orderings.
-For example, our implementation is based on the substructural order, dependent on the \( \rlnm{Case} \) rule to mark progress points, but a reduction order would also depend on \( \rlnm{Reduce} \) and \( \rlnm{Subst} \) as in \cref{sec:Rewriting induction}.
+It is, therefore, not possible to build a specific relationship between derivations and progress points, as is done in e.g. Brotherston's work~\cite{brotherston2006sequent}, because different rules will entail a progress point for different orderings.
+For example, our implementation is based on the substructural order where progress points are marked by the \( \rlnm{Case} \) rule, but a reduction order would also use \( \rlnm{Reduce} \) and \( \rlnm{Subst} \) as in \cref{sec:Rewriting induction}. \end{remark}

-Because our definition of a trace and its progress points is so generic, it is undecidable if a sufficient set of traces exists or not.
-Although this is undesirable, in practice we will restrict the space of traces according to a particular application.
-For example, our implementation only checks for traces composed solely of variables, see \cref{sec:Verifying cycles}.
-However, we chose not to over fit in the declarative system as alternative restrictions are equally valid. \end{remark}

 \begin{lemma} Let \( (V,\, e,\, r,\, p) \) be a preproof with vertex \( v \in V \), let \( \alpha \) be an instance of \( e(v) \), and let \( (i,\, \beta) \) be a preceding instance.
 If \( T_0,\, T_1 \) is a trace for the path \( v,\, p_i(v) \), then \( T_1\beta \leq T_0\alpha \) and, in particular, \( T_1\beta < T_0\alpha \), if \( v \) is a progress point. \begin{appendixproof} Consider the possible cases that define a preceding instance: \begin{itemize} \item If \( r(v) \) is \( \rlnm{Reduce} \), then \( \beta \) is \( \alpha \) and \( T_1 \leq T_0 \).
 Thus by stability \( T_1\beta \leq T_0\alpha \) as required. \item If \( r(v) \) is \( \rlnm{Subst} \) and \( i = 1 \), i.e. \( p_i(v) \) is the continuation, then the same argument applies. \item If \( r(v) \) is \( \rlnm{Subst} \) and \( i = 0 \), i.e. \( p_i(v) \) is the lemma, then \( \beta = \alpha \circ \theta \).
 From the definition of a trace, we have that \( T_1\theta \leq T_0 \).
 Thus \( T_1\theta\alpha \leq T_0\beta \) by stability, which is equivalent to \( T_1\alpha \leq T_0\alpha \) as required. \item Finally, if \( r(v) \) is \( \rlnm{Case} \), then \( \beta \) maps the fresh variables \( x_i \) to the arguments of \( \norm{(\alpha(x))} = k\ M_0\ \cdots\ M_n \).
 From the definition of a trace, we have that \( T_1 \leq T_0[k\ x_0\ \cdots\ x_n/x] \).
 And so by satibility, \( T_1\beta \leq T_0\alpha \), as required. \end{itemize} Clearly, each of the preceding cases generalises to strict inequality. \end{appendixproof} \end{lemma}